Is owner-building worth it?

 Some people choose to avoid using a pool builder and instead take charge of the process themselves.
 This is an option likely to save money if everything goes well.
 But…there are no warranties, etc. to fall back on and what’s the chance of everything going right?

-The average pool builder charges a margin of approx. 25% of the value of the works as the gross profit on the job.
-Often this figure is reduced greatly by cost overruns etc.
+The average pool builder charges a margin of approximately 25% of the value of the works as the gross profit on the job.
+Often this figure is reduced greatly by cost overruns, etc.

 So how much can you save by owner-building your pool?
-At best I think you can save 25% – but you will most likely save a small fraction of the cost; whilst almost certainly building a product compromised by a lack of experience and professional consideration – with absolutely no external warranties on completed works.
+At best I think you can save 25% – but you will most likely only save a small fraction of the cost, whilst almost certainly building a product compromised by a lack of experience and professional consideration – with absolutely no external warranties on completed works.